fengyuanchen/viewerjs/README.md

 ### update()

-Update the viewer when images changed.
+Update the viewer instance when the source images changed (added, removed or sorted).

-> If you load images dynamically, you can use this method to add the new images to the viewer instance.
+> If you load images dynamically (with XMLHTTPRequest), you can use this method to add the new images to the viewer instance.

 ### destroy()